Spring Boot ATNA support

 All IHE-related Spring boot starter modules depend on this starter module, so if you use one of those you do not have to

-explicitly depend on ipf-atna-spring-boot-starter
+explicitly depend on ipf-atna-spring-boot-starter.

-As of IPF 3.7, ipf-atna-spring-boot-starter
+As of IPF 3.7, ipf-atna-spring-boot-starter does not depend on ipf-spring-boot-starter anymore.
+This makes it

 usable in scenarios where no other IPF modules are used and does not drag in 3rd party dependencies like Apache Camel